Kari Palazzari, Executive Director

 Colleen graduated from Northern Arizona University with a bachelor's degree in recreation and leisure services.
 She moved to Boulder in 1989, where she and her husband have raised their two sons.
 Once her sons started high school, she began taking pottery classes at the Lab in January 2008.
 She became a volunteer assistant for the adult and teen classes and started working part-time at the lab in the summer of 2011; firing kilns, making glazes and general lab duties.
-She began teaching the 6 and 7-year-old pottery classes and now serves as Operations Manager, overseeing all activities at the Pottery Lab.
+Colleen taught youth classes for 6- and 7-year-olds as well.
+She now serves as Operations Manager, overseeing all activities at the Pottery Lab.
 She also directs the organization's administrative functions, which includes data management, accounting, and scheduling.

 Curtis Rindels, Assistant Operations Manager

 Curtis grew up in Scottsbluff, Nebraska and trained as a chef at the Culinary School of the Rockies.
 He worked as an assistant butcher at Old Major in Denver, known for its carnivorous specialties.
 He also cooked at The Kitchen and Flagstaff House in Boulder, where he rose to the position of sous chef.
 After starting classes at the Lab, his passions for creativity shifted from food to clay and he fell in love with ceramics.
-Since his long-term ambition is to be a teacher, Curtis has begun teaching youth classes at the Lab shortly after becoming a studio assistant.
+He aspired to be a teacher and began instructing youth classes at the Lab shortly after becoming a studio assistant.
 He now has direct responsibility for the day-to-day operations at the Lab and all customer service needs.